Hybrid Si-GST Polarization-Insensitive Dynamically Tunable Bifocal Metalens Operating at 1.55-$\mu$m Wavelength: THERMAL SIMULATION OF LASER-INDUCED GST

-The thermal response of GST during laser irradiation was numerically simulated using \textit{COMSOL Multiphysics}~\cite{darif2008numerical}.
+The thermal response of GST during laser irradiation was numerically simulated using \textit{COMSOL Multiphysics} \cite{darif2008numerical}.
 This simulation aimed to demonstrate the phase change from amorphous to crystalline and vice versa.
 The transient heat transfer within the solid medium is governed by the heat diffusion equation:

-where $\rho$ is the material density, $C_p$ is the specific heat capacity, $\kappa$ is the thermal conductivity, $T$ is the temperature, and $Q(x,y,z,t)$ represents the heat source of the top-hat laser beam which follows the Beer–Lambert equation.
+where $\rho$ is the material density, $C_p$ is the specific heat capacity, $\kappa$ is the thermal conductivity, $T$ is the temperature, and $Q(x,y,z,t)$ represents the heat source of the top-hat laser beam.
 The absorbed laser energy follows the Beer--Lambert law and can be expressed as:

 where $R$ is the surface reflectivity of GST, $\alpha$ is the absorption coefficient, $P$ is the incident laser power, $l$ is the side length of the laser spot, and $f(t)$ represents the temporal pulse profile.
 The laser beam was assumed to propagate along the $z$-axis.